Skip to content Skip to footer navigation

 Three of the five cooktops our experts recommend cost less than this one

-Ceramic cooktops don't always perform well on this test, but many of the ceramic cooktops we've tested scored far higher than this Bosch – even ones that are far cheaper.
+Ceramic cooktops don't always perform well on this test, but many of the ceramic cooktops we've tested scored far higher than this Bosch – even some models that are far cheaper.

 Its ability to melt chocolate and cook white sauce, however, was red-hot: our experts scored it a scorching 95% on this test, which assesses how well it cooks on low heat.